ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 1. From the node palette on the left, drag an **aiware in** node, a **user details** node, and an **aiware email** node onto the canvas.

 2. Let's connect the nodes by dragging out a new wire from the right edge of each node to the left edge of the next node.
-We can select the node to view help about the node.
+You can select the node to view help about the node.

    Our canvas should look something like this:

    ![3 nodes](three-nodes-1.png)

-   > **Note:** Some nodes have two output ports (little squares on the node) on the right.
+   > **Note:** Some nodes have two output ports (squares on the node) on the right.
 The top port is for ordinary output, and the bottom port is for error reporting.
 For now, you can ignore the bottom port.
-For this flow, we will use only the top port.
+For this flow, you will use only the top port.